 As well as increasing the accessibility of the BBC micro:bit, the Foundation supports diverse applications that serve a broad range of educational purposes and target age groups and extend its capabilities, bringing exciting new features to users, such as peer-to-peer radio communications.
 Further development will continue in terms of building a strong library of resources for the micro:bit community, including adding international language support and developing localized educational curriculums.

-micro:bit Educational Foundation has kindly sponsored Women of Wearables with 35 micro:bits for our workshops and educational sessions with children in Manchester and London!
+Micro:bit Educational Foundation has kindly sponsored Women of Wearables with 35 BBC micro:bits for our workshops and educational sessions with children in Manchester and London!
 Stay tuned for more news and updates on these workshops in April and May 2017!